mwc360/mwc360.github.io/_posts/2026-02-04-Notebooks-vs-Spark-Jobs-in-Production.md

 Notebooks _can_ be tested.
 But if this were a conference talk and I asked, "Who runs unit tests against their notebook code before every release?", I'd expect a lot of uncomfortable silence.

 In my years of consulting before Microsoft, I never once saw a real test suite for notebook-based pipelines — not from customers, and not from teams I worked on.
-There might be CI validating that a SQL project builds or that a Python wheel compiles, but never a meaningful assertion that the pipeline produced the expected result or a utility does what it is supposed to.
+There might be CI validating that a SQL project builds or that a Python wheel compiles, but never a meaningful assertion that a pipeline produces the expected result or a utility does what it is supposed to.

 ```python
 assert my_elt_func(df) == exepected_result